 Cazenovia College students are invited to expand their college experience by taking advantage of international study opportunities.
-Study abroad opportunities are currently offered in Costa Rica, England, and Italy.
+Study abroad opportunities are currently offered in Costa Rica, England and Ireland.
 These programs range in duration from a couple of weeks to an entire semester.

 The river that flows through Canterbury and the city's numerous parks, such as Dane John Gardens, provide countryside-like getaways within the city.
 Canterbury is also home to great shopping both in the award-winning Whitefriars Shopping Centre and in the historic King's Mile district.
 Canterbury's weekly markets and wealth of cafes and pubs offer students the opportunity to savor local customs.
 Students can easily extend their cultural and historical learning experience beyond Canterbury as London, with its transportation hubs, is less than an hour away by train.

 Learn more about Study Abroad in Canterbury

 Host to the arts, music, sporting events, and the city's own Temple Bar district with its restaurants, shops, and cafés, Dublin's diverse range of activities keep students inspired and entertained.
 The famous Irish countryside is not far from the city, but students can take a break from urban life in one of the many green spaces within the city, such as in Merrion Square, St. Stephen's Green and Phoenix Park, Europe's largest enclosed park.

 Cazenovia College's inaugural international study program in Dublin is planned for March 2015.

 London, England and Paris, France